+Sr. Course Outcomes Cognitive levels

+No. of attainment as

+per Bloom's

+Taxonomy

-Sr. No. Course Outcomes Cognitive levels of attainment as per Bloom's Taxonomy On succ cessful completion, of course, learner/student will be able to:
+On suc cessful completion, of course, learner/student will be able to:

-1 Classify and Apply the concepts of stacks, queues and linked list in real life problem solving.
-L1, L2, L3 2 Classify, apply and analyze the concepts trees in real life problem solving.
-L2, L3,L4 3 Illustrate and justify the concepts of graphs in real life problem solving.
-L3, L5 4 List and examine the concepts of sorting, searching techniques in real life problem solving.
-L2, L3, L4 5 Use and identify the concepts of recursion, hashing in real life problem solving.
-L3, L4 6 Examine and justify different methods of stacks, queues, linked list, trees and graphs to various applications.
-L3, L4, L5
+1 Classify and Apply the concepts of stacks, queues and linked list in real life L1, L2, L3

+problem solving.

+2 Classify, apply and analyze the concepts trees in real life problem solving.
+L2, L3,L4

+3 Illustrate and justify the concepts of graphs in real life problem solving.
+L3, L5

+4 List and examine the concepts of sorting, searching techniques in real life L2, L3, L4

+problem solving.

+5 Use and identify the concepts of recursion, hashing in real life problem L3, L4

+solving.

+6 Examine and justify different methods of stacks, queues, linked list, trees L3, L4, L5

+and graphs to various applications.